 You have two options.
 One is a targeted formula, usually a gel, that you apply to the leaves to destroy the weed from the top down.
 This is ideal if you only have a few weeds, or if you don't want to put any of your other plants at risk.
 Alternatively, if your problem is more widespread, then opt for a solution that is sprayed or watered onto the plant.

-Take a look at our best weed killer buying guide for our favorite picks.
+Our best weed killer buying guide has our favorite picks.

 11. Tackle weeds fast